Scipione Borghese

-Scipione Borghese ([ʃiˈpjoːne borˈɡeːze; -eːse]; 1 September 1577 – 2 October 1633) was an Italian Cardinal, art collector and patron of the arts.
+Scipione Caffarelli-Borghese ([ʃiˈpjoːne borˈɡeːze; -eːse]; 1 September 1577 – 2 October 1633) was an Italian cardinal, art collector and patron of the arts.
 A member of the Borghese family, he was the patron of the painter Caravaggio and the artist Bernini.
 His legacy is the establishment of the art collection at the Villa Borghese in Rome.

 Biography

 Early life and cardinalship

 He was born in Artena with name Scipione Caffarelli, the son of Francesco Caffarelli and Ortensia Borghese.
 Because his father ran into financial difficulties, Scipione's education was paid for by his maternal uncle Camillo Borghese.
 Upon Camillo's election to the papacy as Pope Paul V in 1605, he quickly conferred a cardinalship on Scipione and gave him the right to use the Borghese name and coat of arms.

 In the classic pattern of papal nepotism, Cardinal Borghese wielded enormous power as the Pope's secretary and effective head of the Vatican government.
-On his own and the Pope's behalf he amassed an enormous fortune through papal fees and taxes, and acquired vast land holdings for the Borghese family.
+On his own and the Pope's behalf, he used the family's fortune, amassed from their Sienese banking operations, to buy up abandoned properties in and around Rome, and, as Governor of the Papal States, he seized properties abandoned or forfeited for unpaid taxes and bought them for the family.
+In this way, perfectly legal and beneficial to civil administration, he redoubled the family's wealth and spent most of the gains on the city of Rome, restoring and endowing ancient churches, repairing roads and aqueducts, and improving security.
+He also guided careful excavation of ancient sites, recovered important ancient works of art, and identified and patronized young talents such as Gianlorenzo Bernini and Caravaggio.